- Public meeting

 The topic of Mennonite funeral and burial traditions was going to be a section in Roes’s book about undertakers histories.
 Her illustrated presentation will tell how it came to be a separate book.
 Roes will describe a few of the traditions and related occupations, plus her experience as a self-publisher, promoter and seller for this book.

-Marion Roes is a local and family historian, writer and researcher, most recently focussing on histories of early and current undertakers and funeral businesses in all of Waterloo Region.
+Marion Roes is a local and family historian, writer and researcher, most recently focusing on histories of early and current undertakers and funeral businesses in all of Waterloo Region.

 The Cemetery as a Classroom for Community Development & Hope